jaredcat/zImageOptimizer/README.md

 - `-e (--exclude)` - a comma separated parts list of paths to files for an exclusion from search (the script removes from the search files in the full path of which includes any value from the list; usage: `-e <list> | --exclude=<list>`);
 - `-ext (--extensions)` - a comma separated list of script's extensions to enable.
 Script's extensions disabled by default.
 Use `all` to enable all found extensions (usage: `-ext <list> | --extensions=<list> | -ext all | --extensions=all`).
 - `--unlock` - manually delete target dir from lockfile if previous script launch was interrupted incorrectly or killed by system.
+- `--resmush` - Use resmush.it API to optimize images.
+This option will override all other options.
+- `--resmush-quality=<quality>` - Set quality for resmush.it service (integer 0-100, default 92)
+- `--resmush-maxfilesize=<size>` - Set max filesize for resmush.it service in bytes (default 5242880/5MB)
+- `--resmush-preserve-exif` - Preserve EXIF data when using resmush.it service (default false)

 Notices:

 - you may combine options;
 - `-h (--help)` option ignore all other options;
 - `-v (--version)` option ignore all other options (except for `-h (--help)`);